DaetwylerStephan/multi-scale-image-analysis/_sources/Cell_ShapeAnalysis.rst.txt

 (`Link to paper <https://doi.org/10.1083/jcb.202109100>`_) and applied here to identify changes in morphology over hours of imaging and during macrophage-cancer cell interactions.

-The pipeline calculates 12 global morphological shape feature for classification: volume, surface area, solidity, sphericity, longest length, extend, aspect ratio, roughness, volume sphericity, radius sphericity, ratio sphericity, and circumscribed sphere area ratio.
+The pipeline calculates 12 global morphological shape features for classification: volume, surface area, solidity, sphericity, longest length, extend, aspect ratio, roughness, volume sphericity, radius sphericity, ratio sphericity, and circumscribed sphere area ratio.

-These feature span a space which is reduced through PCA analysis to two dimensions for analysis (how similar are two cell populations, e.g. at different conditions or time) and visualization.
+These features span a space which is reduced through PCA analysis to two dimensions for analysis (how similar are two cell populations, e.g. at different conditions or time) and visualization.